iharshka/VII-Ventures-Investment-Dashboard/README.md

 ## 🚀 About Me

-I'm Harsh, a problem solver, frontend developer & DevOps Eg, soon to be on backend and new techs (#Web3?, adaptive, u say).
-I want to work on a problem statement where I can cater to hundred thousands or million people or the one which keeps me stay up all night.
-Thank you for showing interest on this project.
-Neverming connecting with me on socials.
+I'm Harsh, a problem solver, frontend developer & DevOps Eg, soon to be on the backend and new techs (#Web3? adaptive, you say).
+I want to work on a problem statement where I can cater to hundreds of thousands or millions of people or the one that keeps me staying up all night.
+Thank you for showing interest in this project.
+Never mind connecting with me on socials.
 See you soon.

 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://iharshka.vercel.app/)[![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/iharshka)[![twitter](https://img.shields.io/badge/twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/iharshka)